SkretasLab/ProteoSeeker/README.md

 ~~~

 ### Phobius
-For either case of installation process followed in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from ....
-If not downloaded ProteoSeeker will run normaly without including topology and signal peptide predictions in its seek functionality.
+For either case of installation process followed in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from https://phobius.sbc.su.se/data.html.
+Otherwise, ProteoSeeker will run without performing topology and signal peptide predictions in its seek functionality.

 # 3. Use
-## 3.1 Command-line tool
+## 3.1 Parameter file
+<p align="justify">In general the easiest way to run ProteoSeeker is to use a parameter file.
+A parameter file should at the very least contain the parameters for the options of ProteoSeeker which are to be modified from their default values.
+Paramteter files for differect case-scenarios may be downloaded from *here*.
+These files are also generated when running the "install.sh" in the installation folder and more specifically one can generate them at any time when running the "parameter_files.sh" in the installation folder.
+The latter files contains all options and have parameters specificilly for those that are to be modified.
+A parameter file is the proposed way of using ProteoSeeker eitehr when installing from source or when installing it as a Docker image.</p>

+## 3.2 Options
-The usage of ProteoSeeker as a command-line tool, its options and default parameters are described below.
+<p align="justify">The options of ProteoSeeker as a command-line tool, their default parameters and descriptions are described below.</p>

 ~~~bash
 ProteoSeeker Version 1.0.0